Gomathy-V/Airbnb_Analysis/README.md

 ### Dataset

 - This Airbnb dataset contains nearly 49,000 observations from New York , with 16 columns of data.
-The Data includes both categorical and numeric values, providing a diverse range of information about the listings.
+The data includes both categorical and numeric values, providing a diverse range of information about the listings.

 ### Tools and Technologies

-- **Programming Languages:** Python
+- **Programming Language:** Python
 - **IDE/Code Editor:** Jupyter Notebook
 - **Data Analysis Libraries:** Pandas, NumPy
 - **Visualization Tools:** Matplotlib, Seaborn